-The connectors used by the Optimus to communicate with a PC and NoiseTools are at the bottom of the instrument under a protective cover.
+The connectors used by your sound level meter to communicate with a PC and NoiseTools are at the bottom of the instrument under a protective cover.

-The Optimus can be powered via the multi-pin connector on the bottom of the instrument.
+Your sound level meter can be powered via the multi-pin connector on the bottom of the instrument.
 Power can be connected using a ZL:171 Optimus power input cable (2.1 mm power jack, 2 m) or via a ZL:176 Optimus 12 V battery pack cable.

-The Optimus can also be powered from an external source, such as a USB connection to a PC or via a USB power supply.
+The instrument can also be powered from an external source, such as a USB connection to a PC or via a USB power supply.